MicroEJ/docs/SDK6UserGuide/testProject.rst

 .. tabs::

-   .. tab:: Android Studio / IntelliJ IDEA
+   .. tab:: IntelliJ IDEA / Android Studio

-      In order to execute the testsuite from Android Studio or IntelliJ IDEA, double-click on the task in the Gradle tasks view:
+      In order to execute the testsuite from IntelliJ IDEA or Android Studio, double-click on the task in the Gradle tasks view:

       .. image:: images/intellij-test-gradle-project.png
          :width: 30%